haskellfoundation/tech-proposals/proposals/002-text-utf-default.md

 # Goals

--   Solicit feedback from community members and industry to gauge appetite for such a change.
+-   Ensure that the new design of `text` and its migration strategy accommodates the needs of community members and industry

 -   Provide an implementation, migration, and delivery plan for changing the default encoding of `text` from UTF-16 to UTF-8.